Russian-designed fighter jet crashes in India; pilots safe

-An official says a Russian-designed Sukhoi fighter jet has crashed during a test flight ahead of its induction into the Indian air force, but there were no casualties.
+A Russian-designed Sukhoi fighter jet crashed Wednesday during a test flight ahead of its induction into the Indian air force, but there were no casualties, an official said.

-Air force spokesman Wing Commander Arvind Sinha says both pilots ejected safely from the newly built aircraft, which crashed Wednesday into a farm near Nasik in western India's Maharasthra state.
-The cause of the crash is being investigated.
+Air force spokesman Wing Commander Arvind Sinha said both pilots ejected safely from the newly built aircraft, which crashed into a farm near Nasik in western India's Maharasthra state.
+He said the cause of the crash is being investigated.

 The Sukhoi Su-30MKI twinjet aircraft is produced under license by India's state-owned Hindustan Aeronautics Ltd.